 |Full name||Joanna Biddolph|

+Local independent shops - how retailers, shops, cafes, restaurants can survive the crisis on the high street.
 London - helping visitors make the most of their time in London.
-Food.
-Life (a sideways look).
+Life as a local borough councillor.
+Life - a sideways look.
 Freelancing.
 Reputation management, crisis management and crisis communications.
+Food businesses, cafes, restaurants.

 |Editorial work||Features writing, Editing|